giansi/grav-theme-tessellate/README.md

 You can find inside theme directory the folder `_demo` where you can find the example contents for your site.
 If the theme is one-page layout copy all files inside `_demo/pages` into your home page folder.
 For the other folders follow the same name.

 ## Header image

-You can easily change the header image, replacing the `assets/images/header.jpg` with your favourite one.
+You can easily change the header image, replacing the `pages/[01.]home/_header/header.jpg` with your favourite one, keeping the same name.